-The Company was formed in 2012 by NRG Energy, Inc. (NRG).
-We historically served as the primary vehicle through which NRG owned, operated and acquired contracted renewable and conventional generation and thermal infrastructure assets.
-NRG, through its holdings of Class B common stock and Class D common stock, had a majority voting interest in the Company and received distributions from our subsidiary Clearway Energy LLC, formerly NRG Yield LLC, through its ownership of Class B units and Class D units.
-In February 2018, Global Infrastructure Partners III LP (GIP), through an affiliate, entered into a purchase and sale agreement with NRG for the acquisition of NRG's full ownership interest in us as well as NRG's renewable energy development and operations platform (GIP Transaction).
-As a result of the GIP Transaction, which closed on August 31, 2018, GIP, through its portfolio company, Clearway Energy Group LLC (formerly Zephyr Renewables, LLC) (CEG) controls more than 50% of the combined voting power of our common stock and has the voting power to elect the members of our Board.

-Thus, for purposes of the New York Stock Exchange (NYSE) rules, we are a "controlled company."
+In February 2018, the funds comprising Global Infrastructure Partners III ("GIP"), through an affiliate, entered into a purchase and sale agreement with NRG Energy, Inc. ("NRG") for the acquisition of NRG's full ownership interest in us as well as NRG's renewable energy development and operations platform (the "GIP Transaction").
+The GIP Transaction closed on August 31, 2018.
+As a result, GIP, through its portfolio company, Clearway Energy Group LLC (formerly Zephyr Renewables, LLC) ("CEG") controls more than 50% of the combined voting power of our common stock and has the voting power to elect the members of our Board.
+Thus, for purposes of the New York Stock Exchange ("NYSE") rules, we are a "controlled company."
 Controlled companies under those rules are companies of which more than 50% of the voting power for the election of directors is held by an individual, a group or another company.
 As a controlled company, we may take advantage of certain exemptions from corporate governance requirements provided in the NYSE rules.
-Specifically, we are not required to have (a) a majority of independent directors, (b) a nominating/corporate governance committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors, (c) a compensation committee compensation committee compensation committee compensation committee compens
+Specifically, we are not required to have (a) a majority of independent directors, (b) a nominating/corporate governance committee composed entirely of independent directors, (c) a compensation committee composed entirely of independent directors or (d) an annual performance evaluation of the nominating/corporate governance and compensation committees.
+Therefore, our stockholders may not have the same protections afforded to stockholders of companies that are subject to all of the applicable NYSE rules.